 - To facilitate easy access for judging, applicants should place URLs outside any paywall.
 If that proves infeasible, the entry should provide a username and password for judges, plainly indicated in the supporting statement.

 Selection Criteria and judging process

-- Applications for the Our Watch Fellowship Program will be open from Wednesday October 28, 2020 and close at midnight on Wednesday November 25, 2020.
-Applications will be considered by a selection panel comprised of senior journalists, sector members and Our Watch staff/board.
+- Applications for the Our Watch Fellowship Program will be open from Wednesday 27th April 2022 and close at midnight on Wednesday 18th May 2022.
+Applications will be considered by a selection panel comprised of senior journalists, industry members and Our Watch staff/board.

 - Successful applicants will be notified prior to the public announcement and be required to sign an MOU that confirms that they can take part in all three fellowship retreats.

 - Applicants must be a citizen or permanent resident of Australia.

 - Applicants must be at least mid-career level with a minimum of five years working in the industry.

 - We are taking practical steps to improve diversity, including direct support for journalists to participate in the Fellowship.
 Places are set aside in the Fellowship to ensure representation of those communities most impacted by violence against women.

 - Applicants must show a commitment to advancing ethical, evidence-based and sensitive journalism by providing three examples of their work that serves as Public Service Journalism.
 Public Service Journalism is defined as: